Bomret/CitiesSkylinesMods/mods/NaturalLighting/SteamWorkshop.md

 The mod provides translations for all it's settings menu items in all the languages supported by the game.
 If you find an incorrect translation, please leave a comment below or open an issue on GitHub, linked below.

 [h2]Features[/h2]
+All individual features of this mod can be enabled/disabled in-game in Options > Mod Settings > Natural Lighting.

 [h3]Color Correction (default: on)[/h3]
 This mod changes the default lighting colors in the game so everything doesn't look so tinted yellow anymore.